LennartKeller/trf_training_tut/text/Poutyne.md

 results = model.evaluate(X_test, y_test, batch_size=128)
 ```

-Like Keras, Poutyne automates many steps for standard cases like the configuration of the optimizer or the loss function.
+Like Keras, Poutyne automates many steps for standard cases like the optimizer configuration or the loss function.
 However, Poutyne does not mimic the whole Keras API but only the training part.
 The model’s creation still has to be done in plain PyTorch, which is generally a bit trickier than Keras because the dimensions of all layers have to be chosen manually.
 In addition to the training functions, Poutyne also provides utilities to conduct and save whole experiments and utilities for creating checkpoints, logging, scheduling of the learning rate, and multi-device training.